enix223/django-tricks/README.md

 ## Auto disocver app models

-You may have lot of models defined in your `models.py` fields, and want to leverage the admin site to help you manage yor models.
+You may have lot of models defined in your `models.py` file, and want to leverage the admin site to help you manage yor models.
-But it need repeated work to define every models in your `admin.py`, to let admin dicover the models.
+But it need repeated work to define every models in your `admin.py` file, so that the admin package can dicover these models.

 You can now use the following scripts to auto disover your models: